mokagio/mokacoding/metallo/src/posts/2015-06-16-xcode-7-ui-testing.md

 title: Xcode 7 UI testing, a first look
 description: "How to get started with UI testing in Xcode 7, recording tests and using the new APIs to assert the state of the application under test."
 tags:
-- Acceptance Tests
+- Acceptance Testing
-- UI Tests
+- UI Testing
 - Xcode
 ---